flatironinstitute/sciware/26_DataFormats/main.md

 - We assumed a record is "one of each field", but:
 - Sometimes fields evolve at different rates
-  - Femtosecond-scale is reasonable for chemical simulations
+  - Femtoseconds: reasonable for chemical simulations
     - but agonizingly short for protein folding
 - Data may be very unevenly distributed over a volume
   - Imagine doing cosmology at a fixed scale